awd314/3D-Renderer-Python/readme.md

 ## Description

-This is a simple 3D renderer capable of displaying a few solids at once.
+This is a simple 3D renderer capable of displaying a few solids at once with basic shadow rendering.
 It doesn't allow texture rendering and only works with convex polyhedrons.
 It is a small project to experiment with rotation matrices, perspective projection, hidden surface determination, etc.

 ## How to configure the scene

 Configuring the objects to display is done in the `objects.txt` file.
-By default, there's a dodecagonal prism.
+By default, there's a dodecagonal prism, a cube and a pyramid.
 The format of this file is as follows :

 Reserved characters are `{} [] () # , - and digits`.
 To include comments, begin a line with `?`.
 To declare a new object, use `{}`.
 Each object contains two lists, for the vertices and for the mesh, both declared with `[]`.